-In Philly, they call it “hoagie.”
+In Philly, they call this sandwich a “hoagie.”
 In New England, it’s a “grinder.”
-And all across the country, they call it a “sub”… but fuggedabout calling it anything but a “hero” in New York!
-For these Little-Italy-inspired sandwiches, our chefs have pulled out all the stops.
+And all across the country, they call it a “sub”... but fuggedabout calling it anything but a “hero” in New York!
+For these Little Italy–inspired sandwiches, our chefs have pulled out all the stops.
 Mini baguette loaves are split open and slathered with garlic butter, then toasted until crispy and golden.
-They’re stuffed with flavorful crumbled pork sausage and tender, sautéed peppers and onions, then blanketed with mozzarella and baked again to ooey-gooey perfection.
-Not all heroes wear capes, friends.
+They’re stuffed with crumbled pork sausage and tender, sautéed onions and peppers, then blanketed with mozzarella and baked again to ooey-gooey perfection.
+Not all heroes wear capes!

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.

 Italian Pork Sausage

 • Adjust racks to top and middle positions and preheat oven to 425 degrees.
 Wash and dry produce. • Cut potatoes into ½-inch-thick wedges.
 Halve, core, and thinly slice green pepper into strips.
 Halve, peel, and thinly slice half the onion (whole onion for 4 servings). • Place 2 TBSP butter (4 TBSP for 4) in a small microwave-safe bowl; microwave until just softened, 10-15 seconds.
 Stir in ¼ tsp garlic powder (½ tsp for 4) and a pinch of salt.
 (You’ll use the remaining garlic powder in the next step.)